wwwaylon/wwwaylon.github.io/archive/2024-11-01-reguations.md

 - **Compliance Adaptation**: Stata provides some Part 11 compliance features, though custom scripts or commands may be needed for specific requirements.
 - **Macro Use**: Macro use in Stata may be more limited than in SAS, but it’s crucial to document all steps, particularly for any custom scripts created for data handling or analysis.

-### R and Mplus
+### R
-- **Challenges and Customization**: Open-source tools like R and Mplus require extra steps for compliance.
+- **Challenges and Customization**: Open-source tools like R require extra steps for compliance.
 In R, you may need to implement custom logging functions or use packages such as `validate` to ensure data integrity.
 - **Validation of Custom Code**: Every custom function, macro, or script needs rigorous documentation and validation to meet FDA standards.
-Mplus, often used for latent variable modeling, may require third-party validation processes.

 ### Macros and Functions
 In FDA settings, macros and functions undergo stringent testing and validation.
 For example, each macro may include documented input/output specifications, expected vs. actual results, and limitations to meet regulatory standards.